ultraeric/hack-intuit-3/receipt_processing/README.md

 ➜  receipt_processing git:(reciepts) ✗
 ```

-### TODO:
+### TODO - Future Impl:
-- Train Tesserac to better recognize receipt font
+- Train Tesserac to better recognize receipt font: seems to be trained on more traditional fonts (Arial, Helvetica, TNR)
-- Itemize reciept and return full dictionary
+- Itemize reciept and return full dictionary mapping items to prices
-- Extract date of purchase
+- Extract date of purchase from receipt; alternatively timestamp on upload
-- Extract place of purchase
+- Extract place of purchase, either w/ receipt or geolocation ping
-- Extract type of expenses
+- Extract type of expenses, e.g furniture, gas, grocery from types of items bought
-- Extract method of transaction
+- Extract method of transaction, e.g cash, card (credit/debit)
+- Notification to scan receipts/log data when near cashiers